-- 1. Demonstrate fluency within the chosen discipline. - 2.
-Demonstrate support of current and emerging business theory, practice, and influences that support business administration strategy and organizational missions in changing environments.

-- 3. Integrate appropriate principles and research methodologies frequently used in business research to solve current business administration problems. - 4.
-Formulate effective solutions to real-world problems in business administration that improve the effectiveness of organizations in support of organizational missions.
+- 1. Demonstrate support of current and emerging business theory, practice, and influences that support business sustainability, creativity and innovation in changing environments. - 2.
+Integrate appropriate theories, research methodologies and experiential data in making decisions to solve current business administration problems. - 3.
+Formulate effective solutions to real-world problems in business administration that improve the effectiveness of organizations in support of organizational missions. - 4.
+Demonstrate ethical behavior in organizational governance, leadership and engagement